peterrichards-lr/liferay-workflow-extensions/docs/README.md

 ## Custom Field Updater

 This module is used to update one or more custom field on a user, account or organisation entity.
-A single instance can only update a single entity type but multiple instances can existing within a single workflow
+A single instance can only update a single entity type but multiple instances can exist within a single workflow

 The custom updater needs a user context in which to perform the update.
 It can use the in-context user or a specific user can be looked up by email address, screen name or user id.
 The user lookup value can be stored in configuration or